sean-lawless/computersystems/AppendixB.md

-# Visual Studio Code debugging a bare metal Raspberry Pi application
+# Visual Studio Code IDE for bare metal Raspberry Pi

 Long a favorite for web developers, Microsoft Visual Studio Code now has extensions and features to robustly support embedded software development.
 This article describes how to set up a workspace for rapid development of a bare metal embedded device utilizing JTAG and UART connections between the cross-compiling development PC and a bare metal ARM embedded device, in this example, a Raspberry Pi.